GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 If you're already familiar with logical properties, inline and block axes, and don't want a refresher, you can [skip ahead](#new-shorthands).
 Otherwise, here's a short refresher.

-In English, letters & words flow left to right while paragraphs are stacked top to bottom.
+In English, letters and words flow left to right while paragraphs are stacked top to bottom.
 In traditional Chinese, letters and words are top to bottom while paragraphs are stacked right to left.
 In just these 2 cases, if we write CSS that puts "margin top" on a paragraph, we're only appropriately spacing 1 language style.
 If the page is translated into traditional Chinese from English, the margin may well not make sense in the new vertical writing mode.

 Therefore the physical side of the box isn't very useful internationally.
-Thus begins the process of supporting multiple languages; learning about physical vs logical sides of the box model.
+Thus begins the process of supporting multiple languages; learning about physical versus logical sides of the box model.

 {% Aside 'key-term' %}
 A _logical property_ is one that references a side, corner or axis of the box model in context